 Applying for the debt review process might be unnerving, and there are a few pros and cons to debt review, but it is an honourable step in the right direction to unshackle yourself from the restraints of your debts.
 Once you start the debt review process with Sandton Debt Counselling, you’ll realise that it is simply that – a process.

 The initial process takes approximately 60 business days from applying to finalising negotiations with credit providers.
 That said, you’ll be protected under the National Credit Act (NCA) from month one when you make your first payment.

 The key is to always be open and transparent with your debt counsellor.
 This will streamline the process and enable your DC to complete the initial and most crucial stages without unnecessary delays.
 Just as how SDC will always guide our clients and remain honest and transparent, we require the same from you for the journey to be a success.

 Step 1 – Contact Sandton Debt Counselling

 We won’t know that you need the debt review process unless you get in touch!
 There are many companies to choose from.
 Having said that, it is imperative that you opt for a company, such as SDC, where you’ll deal with an NCR registered debt counsellor.
-What makes our company a bit different is that our head debt counssellor, Nadie de Weerdt, is the Western Cape Representative for the Debt Counsellors Association Of South Africa.
+What makes our company a bit different is that our head debt counssellor, Nadia de Weerdt, is the Western Cape Representative for the Debt Counsellors Association Of South Africa.
 This gives you that little bit of assurance that we have our clients’ best needs at heart.

 If you want a bit of added reassurance, head over to Hellopeter where you’ll see that Sandton DC ranks as one of the top debt review companies in South Africa – and one of the leaders in the financial industry.
 You can also read the positive reviews from our current and past clients.